 A course teaching techniques of interviewing clients to diagnose problems, types of therapy and their appropriateness for the various types of problems, the distinction between ineffective and effective therapeutic techniques, and the measurement of the effectiveness of an intervention.
 This course exposes students to the research, teaching, and clinical service roles performed by clinical psychologists.

-Prerequisite: (PSY 160 with a minimum grade of D or PSY 200 with a minimum grade of D) and PSY 220 with a minimum grade of D and (PSY 250 with a minimum grade of D or PSY 260 with a minimum grade of D or PSY 270 with a minimum grade of D).
+Prerequisite: PSY 161 with a minimum grade of D and PSY 220 with a minimum grade of C and (PSY 260 with a minimum grade of D or PSY 270 with a minimum grade of D).